 The PUEBLO OF SANDIA Water Quality Standards apply to all surface waters of the PUEBLO OF SANDIA, within the exterior boundaries of the PUEBLO OF SANDIA Indian Reservation, including water situated wholly or partly within, or bordering upon, the Reservation, whether public or private, except for private waters that do not combine with other surface waters.
 The PUEBLO OF SANDIA Water Quality Standards apply to substances attributable to discharges, nonpoint sources or instream activities.
 The PUEBLO OF SANDIA Water Quality Standards shall not apply to acts of God or natural phenomena not brought about by human activity.

 The PUEBLO OF SANDIA Water Quality Standards are consistent with Section 101(a)(2) of the Clean Water Act (33 U.S.C.
 Section 1251 (a)(2)) which declares that "it is the national goal that, wherever attainable, an interim goal of water quality which provides for the protection and propagation of fish, shellfish, and wildlife and provides for recreation in and on the water be achieved by July 1, 1983 ....”
-Coolwater Aquatic Life/Fishery Use, Coldwater Aquatic Life/Fishery Use, Warmwater Aquatic Life/Fishery Use, Primary Contact Ceremonial Use, Primary Contact Recreational Use, Secondary Contact Recreational Use, Agricultural Water Supply Use, Fish Culture Use, Industrial Water Supply Use, Domestic Water Supply Use, and Wildlife Habitat Use are designated uses of the surface waters of the PUEBLO OF SANDIA.
+Coolwater Aquatic Life/Fishery Use, , Warmwater Aquatic Life/Fishery Use, Primary Contact Ceremonial Use, Primary Contact Recreational Use, Secondary Contact Recreational Use, Agricultural Water Supply Use, Fish Culture Use, Industrial Water Supply Use, Domestic Water Supply Use, and Wildlife Habitat Use are designated uses of the surface waters of the PUEBLO OF SANDIA.
 The PUEBLO OF SANDIA Water Quality Standards provide that any contamination that may result from such uses shall not lower the quality of the water below what is required for recreation and protection and propagation of fish, shellfish, and wildlife.

-There is hereby created the position of Tribal Water Quality Officer.
-The Tribal Water Quality Officer shall serve under the direction of the PUEBLO OF SANDIA Environment Department Director, who serves under the Governor of the PUEBLO.
-The Tribal Water Quality Officer shall work in cooperation with the U.S. Environmental Protection Agency (EPA) and other federal, tribal, or state agencies.
+There is hereby created the position of Water Quality Manager.
+The Water Quality Manager shall serve under the direction of the PUEBLO OF SANDIA Environment Department Director, who serves under the Governor of the PUEBLO.
+The Water Quality Manager shall work in cooperation with the U.S. Environmental Protection Agency (EPA) and other federal, tribal, or state agencies.

 The antidegradation policy for surface waters of the PUEBLO OF SANDIA and the procedures for implementing it are set forth in Section II herein and in the Implementation Plan referred to therein.